kulkultech/open-source/en_ID/index.md

 Welcome!
 You're on Kulkul's open-source program page.
 We are committed to the open-source movement and using the open-source program as a tool to nurture and groom the next generation of Kul software engineers.
 We have internships and open-source programs that we started to open in late 2020.
 Browse around to learn more.

+## About Kulkul.tech

+Kulkul.tech is a software development firm committed to high-quality software development and engineering education.
+We're proud to be a remote-first company.
+Our team is distributed in various cities in Indonesia and South East Asia.

 ## Internships Program